knightofnet/StartAs/README.md

 The fact that the password is saved is a security issue: anyone can potentially get that password and thus access to a session with higher privileges.
 It is to prevent this that "Start As" exists.

 By saving the password in a file (named "authentification file", a file of type crt), in an encrypted and secure way, "Start As" allows to share this file with another user so that he can start the desired target program, without revealing the password.
 In the details, you will first have to create an authentication file using the 'configSaveAs' tool.
-Then, once this file is created, it will be necessary to pass it as a parameter of the executable "saveAs.exe".
+Then, once this file is created, it will be necessary to pass it as a parameter of the executable "StartAsCmd.exe".

 ### Potential security threat